grrinchas/CI285-calculator/README.md

   ```json
   {"result": "2560"}
   ```
-In exceptional situations, the system will respond with an error code.
+In exceptional situations, the system will respond with an error code and error page content.

 - 404 - not found.
 This can happen if
   - **/:operations** has not been specified or have been mispelled.